orassayag/node-vidly-deployment/README.md

 ### Prerequisites

-Use VS code, and install all packages by running 'npm i', and 'node start index.js'.
+Use VSCode, and install all packages by running 'npm i', and 'node start index.js'.

 ## Built With